 - The tightening can stop blood flow through the artery.

 - Some recreational drugs can cause a life-threatening spasm.

 - Often, the causes of spasms are not known.

 Difference between heart attack and cardiac arrest

 A heart attack needs immediate medical attention but doesn’t need CPR.
-A heart attack can progress to become a cardiac arrest, at which point CPR is required.
+If a heart attack leads to a cardiac arrest, then CPR is needed.

 Difference between heart attack and angina

 Angina is the medical term for chest pain or discomfort caused by a temporary disruption in the flow of blood and oxygen to the heart.
 It is not a heart attack.
 Angina pain usually goes away with rest or medication.
 It is also a warning sign that you are at increased risk for heart attack or cardiac arrest.